ZacharyTinker/Quizzing-Rule-Book-GLD/rule_book/04_quiz_events.md

 An err-out eliminates that quizzer from the quiz.
 The quizzer must leave the platform immediately.

+### No Jump
+A No Jump Question occurs when a question is read, no quizzer jumps, and the 5-second timer expires without any attempt to answer.
+This results in the question going unanswered, and the quiz proceeds to the next question.

+>#### No Jump on a Quote
+>If a Quote (Q) question is asked and no quizzer jumps, the question will be repeated with the same number in a "Finish This Verse" (FTV) format.

 ## Appeals

 Appeals exist so quizzers can contest rulings made by quiz officials.
 The team captain or co-captain may appeal if: